evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Performance

-The BMW iX1 xDrive30 has a maximum power of 230 KW (313 hp/308 bhp).
-The total torque is 494 nm (365 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.6 seconds.
-The top speed is 180 km/h.
+The BMW iX1 xDrive30 has a maximum power of 230 KW (313 hp/308 bhp) and a total torque of 494 nm (365 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.6 seconds and has a top speed of 180 km/h (111.9 mph).

 ## Battery, range, and charging